maidsafe/sn_browser/README.md

 a simple http server with is used to provide the http like functionalities of the safe network.

 Currently you need to authenticate against the SAFE Browser to get network access.

+### Authenticator

+Currently, we're using a `temp_dist` versino of the authenticator webapp, prebuilt from the 'beaker-plugin-safe-authenticator'.

+- APIs are located in `app/extensions/safe/api`;
+- APIs are located in `app/extensions/safe/auth-api`;